Hungarian Chimney Cake Recipe (Kürtőskalács)

 This authentic traditional Hungarian Chimney Cake Recipe (Kürtöskalács) has a crunchy, shiny exterior and a soft, fluffy interior.
 You’ll find this treat in every tourist hotspot in Hungary and Romania, but now you can make the original recipe straight from your kitchen.

-Growing up in Romania, more precisely in the heart of Transylvania, I was lucky enough to have this treat every day if I wanted.
+Growing up in Romania, more precisely in the heart of Transylvania, I was lucky enough to have this treat every day.
 Now, being away from home, I no longer have that privilege.
 So, I decided to recreate it in my kitchen.

 I am blessed enough to say that I have the original chimney cake recipe from my grandmother, who made Kürtőskalács all the time when I was younger.
 But whenever I visit Romania, I always go to these food trucks that serve these fire-roasted sweet treats.
 They never disappoint.